amitkr-25/Java-Bootcamp-Notes/01 - Git/README.md

     - Everything in Git is check-summed before it is stored i.e. It has integrity.
     - No central authority
     - Three main stages: **Working Directory**, **Staging Area**, and **Repository**
+    - Git allows the user to synchronize the local repository with other (remote) repositories.
+    - Users with sufficient authorization can send new versions of their local repository to the remote repositories via the push operation.
+They can also integrate changes from other repositories into their local repository via the fetch and pull operation.

 - Centralised vs Distributed VC